lipsworld/jgame/README.md

 * jgame.html - instead of sending the initialScene to the game, send the entire game data module
 * jgame.js - Change the way we startup to use the game data module

+## Step 6: Bind our first event handler to move between scenes

+We create second scene in the demo game, and add a link in the controls that allows us to change the scene by clicking the move instruction

+* demo.js - add a new scene ("cliff") and a "move_to" field in the "move" objects
+* jgame.js - create a move link, and bind a jquery event handler which calls the new jgame.move function, which moves the view to a new scene